microsoft/Azure-Kinect-Sensor-SDK/examples/calibration_registration/README.md

 # Camera Calibration and Registration ReadMe

-Here we supply examples for the user to run camera calibration on a single camera, and registration to identify spacial relationships between different cameras.
+Here we supply examples for the user to run camera calibration on a single camera, and registration to identify spatial relationships between different cameras.

 ## Installation